What parents need to know

 Is it any good?

-BULLY is a very simple story that conveys all you need to know about bullying -- it's hurtful! -- and how understanding how other people feel (having empathy) can help you change your behavior in a positive way.
+BULLY is a simple story that conveys all you need to know about bullying -- it's hurtful! -- and how having empathy for others can help you change your behavior in a positive way.
 It also shows that if you apologize for hurtful behavior, the ones you bullied will find it easier to forgive you, move on, and be friends.

 Laura Vaccaro Seeger's simple story with bold images of animals rendered with thick black outlines and very few words effectively carries a nuanced message fit for the playground.